wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/math-functions.md

 | 5 | 5 | 0 |
 | 5.00 | 500 | 2 |

-If the `log` function returns, for example, 2807, and the parameter of function `rp` = 3, then the result is 2.807; in the number 2807 the last 3 digits is a fractional part.
+If the `log` function returns, for example, 2807, and the parameter `rp` = 3, then the result is 2.807; in the number 2807 the last 3 digits is a fractional part.

 ### Parameters